 In the learning hour the coach uses exercises and active learning techniques to teach the theory and practice of skills like Test-Driven Development and Refactoring.
-In the Ensemble sessions the whole team collaborates together with the coach in applying agile development techniques in their usual production codebase.
+In the Ensemble sessions the whole team collaborates together with the coach in applying these development techniques in their usual production codebase.

-This site contains materials that supplement the book “Technical Agile Coaching with the Samman method” by Emily Bache.
+You can find full details of the Samman method in the book “Technical Agile Coaching with the Samman method” by Emily Bache.